 1 This related education requirement may be met by any course or combination of courses approved by the department dean.
-This course may be substituted as approved by the CAD instructor or department dean with: CET 111 or APLED 112.

-2 CAD 101 may be substituted with CIS 105,106, or 110.

-- 3 This related education requirement may be met by any course or combination of courses approved by the department dean.
+- 2 CAD 101 may be substituted with CIS 105,106, or 110.
+3 This related education requirement may be met by any course or combination of courses approved by the department dean.
 This course may be substituted as approved by the CAD instructor or department dean with APLED 112. - 4 This course may be substituted with ENGR 103 Engineering Graphics/CAD. - 5 This course may be substituted with an approved elective or with co-op credits CAD 266 and 267 or CAD 288.
 This course may also be substituted with equivalent courses or approved Technical Design Electives form the Mechanical Design Technology certificate. - 6 This course may be substituted with co-op credits CAD 266 and 267 or CAD 288.

-Mechanical Design Technology
+AAS - Mechanical Design Technology

-Mechanical Design Technology prepares students for advanced mechanical drafting and design using both CAD drafting and Solid Modeling techniques.
-The course of study prepares students to work in engineering teams for large and small manufacturing firms, consultant engineering firms, testing and research companies.
+Mechanical Design Technology prepares students for advanced mechanical drafting and design using both CAD drafting and Solid Modeling techniques The course of study prepares students to work in engineering teams for large and small manufacturing firms, consultant engineering firms, testing and research companies.

 Students learn the design and manufacturing processes required for a product to be developed from initial concept to final production.
-Students not only learn to draft using CAD and Solid Modeling techniques, but also get "hands-on" practical experience in Rapid Prototyping, live design projects, and by learning fabrication processes used in industry.
-Coursework includes design and assembly techniques as well as shop practice techniques and shop safety.
-The course of study includes advanced disciplines of engineering technology such as math, physics, electrical theory, statics, and strength of materials.
+Students not only learn to draft using CAD and Solid Modeling techniques, but also get "hands-on" practical experience in Rapid Prototyping, live design projects, and by learning fabrication processes used in industry Coursework includes design and assembly techniques as well as shop practice techniques and shop safety The course of study includes advanced disciplines of engineering technology such as math, physics, electrical theory, statics, and strength of materials.

-Disclaimer: The college cannot guarantee courses will be offered in the quarters indicated.
-During the period this guide is in circulation, there may be curriculum revisions and program changes.
-Students are responsible for consulting the appropriate academic unit or adviser for more current and specific information.
+Disclaimer: The college cannot guarantee courses will be offered in the quarters indicated During the period this guide is in circulation, there may be curriculum revisions and program changes Students are responsible for consulting the appropriate academic unit or adviser for more current and specific information.
 The information in this guide is subject to change and does not constitute an agreement between the college and the student.